demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

-9. Search for the values that you previously recorded and map them accordingly.
-For example, if the value of *Request SRC* was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
+9. Load the incident JSON file and search for the values that you previously recorded and map them accordingly.
+For example, if the value of *Request IP SRC* was 1.1.1.1 in Jira, search for it in the JSON file and map it to the relevant field.
 Repeat this for all the custom fields.

 {map fields screenshot here}